 May was chosen to commemorate the immigration of the first Japanese to the U.S. on May 7, 1843.
 Additionally, May marks the date of the transcontinental railroad being completed on May 10, 1869.
 Most of the workers who laid the tracks for this enormous undertaking were immigrants from China.

 First, it’s important to understand that “Asian” is a very complex and broad term that encompasses many countries and regions, cultures and subcultures, norms, diets, languages, and more.
 Describing things as “Asian” without more specificity can actually be offensive.
 That’s because using such a broad term brushes aside the unique identities and histories of specific cultures.

 The term “Asian American” is also unique to the United States.
-Many other countries to not group Read more about the term “Asian American” in this Vox article: “The inadequacy of the term ‘Asian American.‘” Remember – this month is specifically about celebrating Asian American history and achievements, rather than Asian history and culture in general.
+Read more about the term “Asian American” in this Vox article: “The inadequacy of the term ‘Asian American.‘” Remember – this month is specifically about celebrating Asian American history and achievements, rather than Asian history and culture in general.